 If you’re on the path to burnout, the problem isn’t just that burnout is coming — you’re also missing out on joy in the meantime.
 We’ve previously covered why it’s so hard for lawyers to prioritize self-care, as critical as it is to sustaining your (best) work.
-Even if you can succeed at managing an exhausting pace until retirement, do you really want to end your career successfully having spent too much time working?
-Or would you regret it, as Indra Nooyi remarked upon stepping down as CEO from PepsiCo last year following her 24-year career.
+Even if you can succeed at managing an exhausting pace until retirement, the question is whether you really want to end your career successfully having spent too much time working.
+It’s likely you might regret it, as Indra Nooyi remarked upon stepping down as CEO from PepsiCo last year following her 24-year career.

 Responding to stress better can help you interrupt the patterns that cause burnout, which is unfortunately common in the legal profession.
 Absorbing causes of burnout is still often rewarded in the legal profession: Overcommitting / Saying ‘yes’ too much; Excessive workload; Too little recognition; Lack of validation of work stress/difficulty; Perfectionism; Excessive conscientiousness; Workaholism.
 Industry, lacking a moral compass by design and ethically bound to maximize shareholder profits will exploit tendency toward over-industriousness, which is prevalent in the legal profession — whether self-selected or conditioned in law school.
 While our organization works with others in the legal community to create better support for well-being, lawyers have the individual capacity to recognize and respond to their own risk exposure.